microsoft/usersim/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Building this repository

+The steps above will build the UserSim project components needed by a dependent project, but not the tests for UserSim itself.
+For contributors wanting to contribute to the UserSim project, it can be built and tested as follows.

+1. As a one-time step, from a Visual Studio Developer Command Prompt, do:
+   `cmake -G "Visual Studio 17 2022" -S external\catch2 -B external\catch2\build -DBUILD_TESTING=OFF`
+2. Build usersim.sln from the Visual Studio UI or using msbuild.
+3. `cxplat_test.exe` and `usersim_tests.exe` can then be executed to run the standard tests.

 ## Trademarks